 - Attend college planning and/or financial aid information nights and college fairs.
 If you cannot attend, ask if you and your parents can borrow a video of the presentation from your counselor.

-- Visit your top school choices.
+- Visit your top school choices, whether virtually or in person.
 If possible, make appointments with faculty, staff, and students.

 - Meet with your guidance counselor to develop a college admission and financial aid application plan.